pcm32/k8s_demo/README.md

 * Are you trying to connect to a TLS-enabled daemon without TLS?
 * Is your docker daemon up and running?
 ```
 then it probably means that your are not in the correct terminal or there is something wrong with your docker/docker-machine installation.
-Many times either getting a new terminal with the `Docker Quickstart Terminal` invocation or a `eval $(docker-machine env k8s-vm)` invocation.
-Alternatively, a restart of the machine will do (last resource), and then again the quickstart.
+If the `eval $(docker-machine env k8s-vm)` invocation doesn't fix it, please try restarting the machine `docker-machine restart k8s-vm`.
 Eventually, it might be necessary to regenerate the VM's keys, but you would get a message for it.

-If you get a table (which might be empty) like this:
+If, on the contrary, you get a table (which might be empty) like this:
 ```
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```